-We loved football shorts andsleeveless t-shirts (camisole for Elena), I personally enjoyed a cheap clip-on button shirt, that I could open with an easy gesture when sweating like hell on the steep slopes of Indonesia.
+We loved football shorts and sleeveless t-shirts (camisole for Elena), I personally enjoyed a cheap clip-on button shirt, that I could open with an easy gesture when sweating like hell on the steep slopes of Indonesia.

 A bandana is a nice add-on, you can keep it wet under your helmet for a refreshing sensation, also a visor helps a lot under the sun.
 Don’t forget your underwear too!
-Usually 3 pairs will be enough, they are easy to wash.
+Usually, 3 pairs will be enough, they are easy to wash.